We explain everything you need to know about credit cards and how they can help you with your day-to-day finances.

-Some credit card providers offer 0% purchase credit cards for an introductory period.
+Interest free purchase credit cards offer free credit for an introductory period.
 The length of this varies, but is usually between 3 and 16 months.
 After that you will pay the lender’s typical interest rate.
 So it pays to check what the typical interest rate is too.

 Reward credit cards are similar to cashback cards but instead of getting cash back when you spend, you receive rewards points, such as Airmiles.
 You can then redeem these points with partner organisations.

 Prepaid credit cards have to be topped up with money before they can be used.
 They don’t charge interest and offer the convenience and functionality of a credit card for people who have been refused credit, or who don’t have a conventional credit card for other reasons.

 What should I consider when choosing a credit card?

 If you’re unlikely to pay off your balance each month, the most important thing to check is the Annual Percentage Rate (APR).
 If you know you will be able to pay off the balance each month, consider getting a cashback credit card or a credit card that offers rewards.